Hatch patterns: the journey from egg to chick in 21 days.

 The same patterns happen no matter which chicken breeds or what size of egg you incubate.

-This article covers the first seven days of incubation: what's happening inside the egg, and what you can expect to see from the outside, looking in.
+This article covers the first seven days of incubation: what's happening inside the egg, what you can expect to see from the outside looking in, and how a mother hen can act as our role model as we go through the process.

 The hatching process, days 1 to 7.

-The middle phase of the hatching process is among the most exciting.
+The middle phase of the hatching process is probably the most exciting (other than hatch day, obviously!).

 Use your candling devices to see the spider inside, and watch the embryo grow, day by day.